1999 Baltimore mayoral election: Campaign

+Polling

+A June 1999 poll conducted by Gonzales/Arscott Communications Inc., a polling firm based in Annapolis, Maryland, showed Schaefer ahead of Bell.

 Bell led Stokes in a poll conducted early in the race, 33% to 17%, before O'Malley declared his candidacy.
 By late August, Bell slipped in the polls to third place, with O'Malley and Stokes tied.
 Bell and O'Malley began airing television commercials supporting their campaigns in early August, while Stokes did not begin to air commercials until September.
 O'Malley also advertised on the radio.